-P RegulationsManual of Regulations for Non-Bank Financial InstitutionsPart I - Page 14 a.
-Notice of transfer shall be published in English and in Pilipino or in the local dialect in two (2) daily newspapers of general circulation in the city or municipality where the pawnshop is closing business, and posted in a conspicuous place in the premises to be vacated and to be transferred to;

-b.
-The notice shall be published for at least three (3) consecutive days, the last day of which shall be five (5) days before the actual transfer; and c.
-Notice shall contain the following information:

-(1) Date of transfer;

-(2) Address of the premises to be vacated; and

-(3) Address of the premises to which the pawnshop intends to transfer.
+- a.
+Notice of transfer shall be published in English and in Filipino or in the local dialect in two (2) daily newspapers of general circulation in the city or municipality where the pawnshop is closing business, and posted in English and Filipino or in the local dialect for one (1) month after date of publication in a conspicuous place in the premises to be vacated and to be transferred to; - b.
+The notice shall be published for at least three (3) consecutive days, the last day of which shall be five (5) days before the actual transfer; and - c.
+Notice shall contain the following information: - (1) Date of transfer; - (2) Address of the premises to be vacated; and - (3) Address of the premises to which pawnshop intends to transfer.

-In remote areas where newpapers are not available, the publication shall be complied with by posting notices at the city hall or municipal building of the city or municipality where the pawnshop has its place of business.
+In remote areas where newspapers are not available, the publication requirement shall be complied with by posting notices at the city hall or municipal building of the city or municipality where the pawnshop has its place of business.